 Google to Lift US Ban on Online Gambling Ads

-Online casinos in the United States will soon be able to advertise on Google.
-As online casino regulation has continued to expand, the company has decided to lift its ban online casino ads.
-According to various sources, the ban will end the ban sometime in Q1 of 2020.
-Afterward, online casino companies will be able to buy ads on Google.
+Online casinos in the United States now can advertise on Google.
+As online casino regulation has continued to expand over the past few years, the company decided to lift its ban online casino ads.
+After various sources in November 2019 announced an upcoming end of Google’s ban on gaming ads, the ban ended in Q1 of 2020.
+Since then, online casino companies have been able to buy ads on Google.

 Google Ban Was a Bit Outdated